mark-tasaka/CPP-OSR-Town-Guard-Generator/README.md

 -----------------

+Update 1.23: 2023-04-05

+Implelemented the ability to generate external text file for the generation of a single 'patrol'.
+Created Override for existing functions to allow for this feature.

 Update 1.22: 2023-04-04

 Did more code 'clean up' making the coding more readable, and improving the output of the program.